QuentinRa/blog.quentinra.dev/proj/project-management/index.md

 > YOU MUST ALWAYS HAVE A WORKING VERSION
 > OF YOUR SOFTWARE.
 At any time of the development,
-> the software can be run and the client or whoever
+> the software can be run and, the client or whoever
 > can test it.

 ---